Fair Trading can investigate complaints about registered certifiers and local council certification work.

 What happens after a complaint is lodged

-- Fair Trading will send the certifier a copy of the complaint and invite a response.
+- Fair Trading will review the complaint and, if appropriate, may send the certifier a copy of the complaint to invite a response.

-- Fair Trading will decide whether the matter requires investigation and, if so, will send its investigation report to the certifier for comment before a decision is made.
+- Fair Trading will decide whether the matter requires investigation and, if so, will seek comment from the certifier before a decision is made.

-- Fair Trading will notify the complainant and certifier in writing of the outcome.
+- Fair Trading will notify the complainant of the outcome.

 The time taken to determine a complaint depends on how complex the matter is and how soon all requested information is submitted to Fair Trading.

 Reasons a complaint may be dismissed

 - further information about the complaint isn't given upon request, or the complaint or further information aren't verified

 - the complaint is trivial, lacking in substance or not made in good faith